-The device includes a Protection Register to increase the protection of a system design.
-The Protection Register is divided into two segments, the first is a 64 bit area which contains a unique device number written by ST, while the second is a 128 bit area, one-time-programmable by the user.
+The device includes a 192 bit Protection Register to increase the protection of a system design.
+The Protection Register is divided into a 64 bit segment and a 128 bit segment.
+The 64 bit segment contains a unique device number written by ST, while the second one is one-time-programmable by the user.
 The user programmable segment can be permanently protected.
-Figure 6, shows the Protection Register Memory Map.
+[Figure 6.](#) shows the Protection Register Memory Map.